slpg-fjwu/slpg-fjwu.github.io/_pages/about.md

 Rawalpindi, Pakistan.

-Welcome to the Speech and Language Processing Group (SLPG) at Fatima Jinnah Women University.
+Welcome to the Speech and Language Processing Group, Islamabad.
+SLPG was founded at FJWU and now is a joint collaboration with International Islamic University, islamabad.
 We develop computational models for the understanding or generation of natural language.
 Some of our current areas of interest are:

 * Universal natural language processing and transfer learning
 * Natural language processing for educational applications